duckietown/gym-duckietown-agent/README.md

 Now edit the file `agent.py`, run the command `docker-compose pull && docker-compose up` again and try to improve your score.

 Good luck :)

+## Running

+### x86

+`docker run duckietown/duckietown-gym-agent`

+### Raspberry Pi

+`docker run duckietown/duckietown-gym-agent:arm`

+## Building

+Docker images are automatically rebuild from the source.
+However if you would like to build them yourself, you are free to do so.

+### x86

+`docker build -t duckietown/duckietown-gym-agent`

+### Raspberry Pi

+`docker build --file docker/rpi/Dockerfile -t duckietown/duckietown-gym-agent:arm .`